In this post, you’re going to learn exactly how to host a charity golf tournament with a silent auction.

 Pro Tip: If the above tips are confusing, ask your course which holes to double up.
 They will surely know.

 The scorecard needs to have the hole lengths from each tee, a place to record the score, each team members’ names and the starting hole.
 Typically, the starting hole is indicated by highlighting the hole number and writing in “A” or “B” if there are two teams starting on that hole.

-Many scrambles simply use the course’s scorecards and write in the names of the participants.
+Many golf events simply use the course’s scorecards and write in the names of the participants.
 If you are using golf tournament management software, print custom scorecards out of the system with team members listed.
 Custom scorecards give your event a professional look and provide the opportunity to add a sponsor’s logo.

 Pro Tip: Your course likely has a tournament management system that can print scorecards.
 They will likely include scorecard printing in your tournament package.

-Ask your golf course if they have a standard scramble rules sheet you can use.
+Ask your golf course if they have a standard rules sheet you can use.
 Then customize the rules as necessary.
 The rules should cover:

-- How a scramble works
+- How the competition format works

 - Which tees are being played for each age group and gender